By Lacie Blankenship

 Participants learn how to assess and recognize financial risks in advance and interpret financial strengths, unlock financial disclosure and practice methodology for identifying factors to improve cash cycles and communicating financial results to external stakeholders.

-Speaking the Language of Business is taught by Willis, Rita Nevada Gunn, Assistant Professor of Accounting, and Hunter M. Land, Assistant Professor of Accounting.
+Financial Fundamentals for Non-Accountants is taught by Willis, Rita Nevada Gunn, Assistant Professor of Accounting, and Hunter M. Land, Assistant Professor of Accounting.
 Gunn and Land focus on the financial side of the house (i.e.: external reports like summaries/statements shared with stakeholders), and Willis primarily on the managerial side of the house (i.e.: internal reports like performance indicators used to make executive decisions).

 “With the financial acumen gained during this course, participants learn to confidently engage with financial professionals and communicate business value to executives, investors, and key stakeholders,” Willis notes.